Video sender: HDBaseT

 In 2010 a new standard for cabled applications was released called HDBaseT a consumer electronic (CE) and commercial connectivity technology for transmission of uncompressed high-definition video (HD), audio, power, home networking, Ethernet, USB, and some control signals, over a common category (Cat5e or above) cable with a standard connector (RJ45).

 Legality

 There are several issues which relate to the legality of video senders.
 The first is the manner in which the signal is being transmitted and the second relates to the copyright content of the material being transmitted such as DVDs and TV programmes.

 Transmitting via radio within a home

-Transmitting signals wirelessly requires the product to be tested to relevant standards for wireless license exemption, these products are generally limited to 100 mW (10 mW in the UK) and for higher power models, used generally within the broadcasting industry, a licence is required.
+Transmitting signals wirelessly requires the product to be tested to relevant standards for wireless license exemption, these products are generally limited to 100 mW (10 mW in the UK) and for higher power models, used generally within the broadcasting industry, a license is required.
 If the broadcast is across LAN or via similar IP technologies, such as the internet, then using streaming technology does not require a license.
 The regulator is the Federal Communications Commission (FCC) in the United States who are responsible for the efficient use of radio bandwidth.